Prashu26/miniproject1/README.md

 # miniproject1
 The project contains landing page and login page
-The server saves the user information
+The server saves the user information hello